klebgenomics/KpSC_surface_antigen_loci/README.md

 and [Fevre et al. 2005](https://aac.asm.org/content/49/12/5149) prior to the identification of *K. variicola* subsp *tropica*, *K. quasivariicola* and *K. africana*.

+> [!WARNING]
+> These databases should not be used for species outside of the KpSC!
+Using the databases to type other organisms, including other _Klebsiella_ species, may result in errors and low typing rates.

+> [!TIP]
+> K and O locus databases for the _Klebsiella oxytoca_ Species Complex are available [here](https://github.com/klebgenomics/KoSC-surface-antigen-loci).

 ## Database formats and versions